aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

     - instead of looking for factors of ac which add up to b, can rather teach almighty formula and use product of roots by -a as the desired factors.
     - as a help to quadratic factorization in algebra, can train students to identify coefficients of linear and quadratic expressions and equations in early algebra.

-12. Can introduce negatives this way: 3-4=?, ?+4=3. better yet, 4+?=3,?=3-4, 2-3, 1-2, 0-1 with 0-1 as canonical form.

 ## Use of Manipulatives

 NB:
+   - Can introduce the abacus device for addition as precursor to the standard addition procedure.
-   - Can even extend manipulatives to negative numbers for addition operation by using red and black rods like was used in ancient Chinese accounting.
+   - Can extend manipulatives to negative numbers for addition operation by using red and black rods like was used in ancient Chinese accounting.

 ![notes on use of positive fractions with manipulatives page 1](notes-on-fractions-1.jpg)